Hero Image

 It was recently decided to form a small committee to consider the possibilities of setting up a telescope for the use of the Section.
 A site has already been suggested, and has been viewed by interested members; the practical problems of acquiring or constructing a suitable instrument are being discussed.

 We hope that the Section, equipped with a telescope of adequate size, will be able to engage upon some practical “field work”.
-While the field work of other Sections of La Société is concerned with more local matters, The Astronomical section will be studying fields which, although in some ways more remote, are as much a part of our environment as those fields than are closer to home.
+While the field work of other Sections of La Société is concerned with more local matters, The Astronomical section will be studying fields which, although in some ways more remote, are as much a part of our environment as those fields that are closer to home.

-From Transactions of La Société Guernesiaise 1972
+From the Transactions of La Société Guernesiaise 1972

 During the first year the Section gathered eleven members, and quarterly meetings were held.
 The first public meeting, held at the OGH Hotel on April 6th included a talk by Dr David Falla FRAS as Secretary of the Section, on “Man’s view of the universe, a survey of modern astronomy”, and there was further discussion of a future programme based on a questionnaire which had been circulated.
 Other founder members attending the first meetings included Frank Dowding (the present Section Secretary), Geoff Falla, Richard Edmondson, David Waugh, John de Garis, John Upham, and Elizabeth MacPhail.
 Other talks given included “Finding One’s Way around the Sky” by Société Secretary Reginald Payne, and “The Planet Mars” by founder member Frank Dowding, with short talks also on the subject of Sunspots, by Richard Edmondson, and Meteors by David Waugh.
 Talks were given at the OGH or at the Guille Alles Library’s Société room.
 It was also decided to investigate the possibility of setting up a telescope for the use of the Astronomy Section at a suitable site.